fernandocortesc/Sqlite-Contacts/README.md

 # Sqlite-Contacts
-A very basic Sqlite db to manage basic info of your contacts.
+A very basic Sqlite db to manage basic info of your contacts with Python3.